-As you gear up for the Season 8 premier of Game of Thrones, ask yourself a critical question: What happens when you get six old nerds together in a cabin somewhere in the mountains of Colorado after a huge snowstorm?
+As you gear up for the Season 8 premiere of Game of Thrones, ask yourself a critical question: What happens when you get six old nerds together in a cabin somewhere in the mountains of Colorado after a huge snowstorm?

-Yep, you guessed it — a game of Game of Thrones themed Risk breaks out spontaneously.
+Yep, you guessed it — a game of Game-of-Thrones-themed Risk breaks out spontaneously.

 And if you didn’t guess that, well, what’s wrong with you?